tcltk/tcl/doc/markdown/trace.md

 : Invoke *commandPrefix* whenever the command *name* is executed, just after the actual execution takes place.

 **enterstep**
 : Invoke *commandPrefix* for every Tcl command which is executed from the start of the execution of the procedure *name* until that procedure finishes. *CommandPrefix* is invoked just before the actual execution of the Tcl command being reported takes place.
-For example if we have "proc foo {} { puts \N'34'hello\N'34' }", then an *enterstep* trace would be invoked just before "*puts \N'34'hello\N'34'*" is executed.
+For example if we have "proc foo {} { puts \"hello\" }", then an *enterstep* trace would be invoked just before "*puts \"hello\"*" is executed.
 Setting an *enterstep* trace on a command *name* that does not refer to a procedure will not result in an error and is simply ignored.

 **leavestep**
 : Invoke *commandPrefix* for every Tcl command which is executed from the start of the execution of the procedure *name* until that procedure finishes. *CommandPrefix* is invoked just after the actual execution of the Tcl command being reported takes place.
 Setting a *leavestep* trace on a command *name* that does not refer to a procedure will not result in an error and is simply ignored.